egunayus/crossover/README.md

 spring.profiles.active=development, mysql-local, mail
 ```

-developemnt profile is used to load test data every time the application is started on local development environment.
+developemnt and test profiles are used to load test data every time the application is started.

 ##### techtrial-domain/ application-mysql-local.properties